-Directory information identified only for limited school-sponsored purposes remains otherwise confidential and will not be released to the public without the consent of the parent or eligible student

-3.4431.1.
-Parent, please circle one of the choices below: I parent of (student's name), [do give] [do not give] the district permission to use the information in the above list for the specified school-sponsored purposes.
+Directory information identified only for limited school-sponsored purposes remains otherwise confidential and will not be released to the public without the consent of the parent or eligible student otadont.
+Parent, please circle one of the choices below: parent of (student's name), [do give] [do not give] the district permission to use the information in the a above list for the specified school-sponsored purposes.

 Parent's signature:

 Date:

-For all other purposes, Donna I.S.D. has designated th information: e following information as directory
+For all other purposes, Donna I.S.D. has designated the following information as directory information:

 Student's name

 • Address

 Grade level

 Parent, please circle one of the choices below:

-I, parent of (studistrict permission to release the information in this list school-sponsored purposes. ent's name), [do give] [do not give] the in response to a request unrelated to
+I, parent of (student's name), [do give] [do not give] the district permission to release the information in this list in response to a request unrelated to school-sponsored purposes.

 Parent's signature: Date: